 Manara Cliff Extreme Sports and Night Activities

-When I visited Manara in Passover, little did I know that I would be coming back shortly afterwards.
+When I visited Manara in Passover, little did I know that I would be coming back shortly afterward.
 But, I’m glad I did because it gave me an opportunity to try some additional activities.
 In Passover, my family and I rode the Manara Cliff Cable Car and Mountain Slides.
 You can read about them here.

 The extreme sports activities are located at the middle stop of the cable car.
-These include rappelling down 40 meters of the cliff face, archery and a climbing wall.
+These include rappelling down 40 meters of the cliff face, archery, and a climbing wall.
 I hadn’t rappelled in over 20 years and it was a bit scary to begin with, but it was like riding a bicycle.
 Once I leaned back into position, it all came back to me and I was able to jump my way down.
 The archery was fun too.

 Nighttime activities include an assortment of the daytime activities: tours, cable or mountain rides and meals.
 Our nighttime activity included a cable ride and a bonfire, which was when we got to bond and discuss the new campaign.